-The exposure to the death of others can evoke various emotional responses in EMS personnel.
-There are many factors that influence an emotional response to death.
-Among these are the actual circumstances of death, the age of the deceased, the number of those that have died, the relationship of the deceased to the provider, the maturity and personality of the provider, their world view, and whether they feel that they could have prevented the death.
+The exposure to the death of others can evoke various emotional responses in EMS providers.
+There are many factors that influence a provider's emotional response to death.
+Among these are the actual circumstances of death, the age of the deceased, whether the provider feels that they played some role in the death, the number of those that have died, the relationship of the deceased to the provider, the maturity and personality of the provider, the world view of the provider, and whether the provider feels that they prevented the death.